Thomas Taylor (chemist)

 Sir Thomas Weston Johns Taylor, (2 October 1895 – 29 August 1953) was an English chemist, academic, and university administrator.

 He was the first Principal of the University College of the West Indies, serving from 1946 to 1952, and then Principal of the University College of the South West of England (later Exeter University) from 1952 until his death in 1953.
 He had previously been a Fellow of Brasenose College, Oxford (1920–1946) and a lecturer in organic chemistry at the University of Oxford (1927–1946).
 He saw active service in the British Army during both World Wars.

 Early life and education

 Taylor was born on 2 October 1895 in Little Ilford, Essex, England.
 He was educated at the City of London School, an all-boys private school in London.
-Having received a scholarship, he studied chemistry at Brasenose College, Oxford.
+Having received a scholarship, he studied chemistry at Brasenose College, Oxford, where he was taught by Frederick Daniel Chattaway.
 His university studies were interrupted by military service during the First World War.
 He returned to Oxford after the war, and graduated with a first class Bachelor of Arts (BA) degree in 1920.
 He was later awarded a Doctor of Science (DSc) degree by the University of Oxford.